Updated on May 5, 2022

 Aurora, CO

-Queer- and woman-owned and Latina-founded Lady Justice Brewing Co. in Aurora, CO, set out with the goal to make beer for a better world across all genders, nationalities, races, and sexualities.
-Founded in 2010 by Betsy Lay, Kate Power, and Jen Cuesta, Lady Justice holds the distinction as the world’s first fully female-owned and philanthropic brewery at the time it opened.
+Queer- and woman-owned and Latina-founded Lady Justice Brewing Co. in Aurora, CO, set out to make beer for a better world across all genders, nationalities, races, and sexualities.
+The brewery holds the distinction as the world’s first fully female-owned and philanthropic brewery when it opened.

-The brewery focuses heavily on giving back, raising over $32,000 to date for over thirty organizations across the country such as Women’s Wilderness, whose mission is to cultivate courage, confidence, connection, and environmental stewardship among girls, women, and the LGBTQIA+ community through year-round outdoor immersions; and The Gathering Place, the only daytime drop-in center in Denver serving transgender individuals experiencing poverty.
+Such as Women’s Wilderness, whose mission is to cultivate courage, confidence, connection, and environmental stewardship among girls, women, and the LGBTQIA+ community through year-round outdoor immersions and The Gathering Place, the only daytime drop-in center in Denver serving transgender individuals experiencing poverty.

 In addition to donations, Lady Justice employs a Queer staff, creates a safe space for Colorado’s LGBTQIA+ population, and brews a Pride beer with rainbow glitter that has benefited the Transformative Freedom Fund.